Exceptions for persons aged 55 and over

 Recalculation of earnings-related allowances of persons aged 58 years and above

-If you are at least 58 years of age and satisfy the employment requirement, we will not adjust the wage based on which your daily allowance is calculated, except where your new wage is higher.
-This rule only applies if
+If you are at least 58 years of age and satisfy the employment requirement at the latest 1 September 2024, we will not adjust the wage based on which your daily allowance is calculated, except where your new wage is higher.

 • you are at least 58 years old when you satisfy the employment requirement, and